rhevorn/shape/docs/BENCHMARKS.md

 # Performance Baseline

-This is an informational pre-v1 baseline, not a compatibility guarantee.
+Informational baseline until `v1.0.0` is tagged; not a stability promise.
 Measurements were recorded on 2026-09-03 with Go 1.27.0 on Darwin/arm64, Apple M5 Pro, using: